Search

 Pre-kindergartners Grow, Harvest, and Taste Mushrooms

 Pre-kindergarten has been having fun with fungi!
 A few weeks ago, Ms. Solomon came to our class with special mushroom-growing kits.
 We sprayed them diligently with water and kept them out of direct sunlight, and slowly the golden and pink oyster mushrooms started to sprout.
 Then, all of a sudden, our mushrooms got very big and were ready to harvest!
-We brought our mushrooms to Chef Lightbody who then prepared them for a very special tasting.
+We brought our mushrooms to Chef Lightbody who then prepared them for a special tasting.
 “After receiving the mushroom harvest, I prepped them by chopping the much larger pink oyster mushrooms and simply separating the golden mushrooms,” Chef Lightbody said.
-“I tossed them in olive oil, salt, pepper, and some thyme.
+“I tossed them in olive oil, salt, pepper, and thyme.
 The golden mushrooms were as crunchy as popcorn kernels.
 They were quite delicious.
-Thank you, pre-K, for inviting me to be a part of this fun project.”
+Thank you, pre-K, for inviting me to participate in this fun project.”

 – Nicole Siverls and Kim Edwards, pre-kindergarten teachers, Kathy Jo Solomon, art teacher and sustainability coordinator, and Tara Lightbody, food program director